 in the history of

-seems that, at least initially, Plicka’s experience
+seems that, at least initially, Plicka’s experience with

-him to take a strictly and purely documentaristic
+take a strictly and purely documentaristic approach

-nature of his photographs - somewhat similar to the paintings of Martin Benka - prevailed and Plicka
+his photographs - somewhat similar to the paintings of Martin Benka - prevailed and Plicka

 managed to enhance his works further by a strong poetical setting.
 These are

 the photographs that were later used in the photo-book Slovensko

 40th Anniversary of the foundation of the Union of Slovak Philatelists (ZSF)